 Additionally, my research into staff experiences of blended and hybrid learning has also led me to observe that ‘technology’ is not a useful term when trying to work with academic colleagues in developing hybrid experiences, largely because this always leads to discussions about tools.
-Subsequently for this reason I have replaced the “technological knowledge” domain from the original TPACK framework and brought in a new domain, “modality”.
-The main rationale for this is that during the Covid pandemic whilst we may have made good use of technology as an emergency teaching measure, it was clear that the majority of the teaching and associated resources were not designed specifically for the modality and so I spent considerable time exploring and supporting approaches to the different teaching modes and came to an understanding that ‘modality’ should be a key consideration in the design of hybrid teaching and learning experiences and that the technology which is used will very much be influenced by the mode through which the teaching takes place.
+Subsequently for this reason I have completely replaced the “technological knowledge” domain from the original TPACK framework and brought in a new domain, “modality”.
+The main rationale for this is that during the Covid pandemic whilst we may have made good use of technology as an emergency teaching measure, it was clear that the majority of the teaching and associated resources were not designed specifically for the modality and so I spent considerable time exploring and supporting approaches to the different teaching modes and came to an understanding that ‘modality’ should be a key consideration in the future design of hybrid teaching and learning experiences and curriculum, and that the associated technology which is used will very much be influenced by the mode through which the teaching takes place.

 The TPACK framework itself refers to the overlapping domains as “forms of knowledge” that which is “required by teachers for technology integration in their teaching” (Koehler, 2012) but in my experience it is unrealistic to expect the “teacher” to have extensive “knowledge” of all of these domain areas because the focus of their attention is often in the subject domain.
 So, whilst all three domains should be considered during a curriculum design process this does not necessarily mean an individual has knowledge of all domains.